munificent/craftinginterpreters/book/closures.md

 array and initialize each one.
 When that completes, we have a new closure with an array full of upvalues pointing to variables.

-With that in hand, we can implement the instructions for using those upvalues:
+With that in hand, we can implement the instructions that work with those upvalues.

 ^code interpret-get-upvalue (1 before, 2 after)

 The operand is the index into the current function's upvalue array.
 So we simply look up the corresponding upvalue and dereference its location pointer to read the value in that slot.
-Setting a variable is similar:
+Setting a variable is similar.

 ^code interpret-set-upvalue (1 before, 2 after)